PKM2

 PKM2 is an isoenzyme of the glycolytic enzyme pyruvate kinase.
 Depending upon the different metabolic functions of the tissues, different isoenzymes of pyruvate kinase are expressed.
 PKM2 is expressed in some differentiated tissues, such as lung, fat tissue, retina, and pancreatic islets, as well as in all cells with a high rate of nucleic acid synthesis, such as normal proliferating cells, embryonic cells, and especially tumor cells.

+Discovery

+The discovery of PKM2 began with laboratory observations made by Otto Heinrich Warburg, a German physiologist and Nobel Laureate in Physiology or Medicine in 1931.
+Warburg's experiments show that the cells exhibit dependence on glucose and are capable of fermentation, even under aerobic conditions.
+These observations are known as the Warburg effect.
+Subsequent research on the metabolic demands of cancer cells, studies have been directed towards the investigation of specific subtypes of pyruvate kinase, notably M1 and M2.

 Structure

 Two isozymes are encoded by the PKM gene: PKM1 and PKM2.
 The M-gene consists of 12 exons and 11 introns.
 PKM1 and PKM2 are different splicing products of the M-gene (exon 9 for PKM1 and exon 10 for PKM2) and solely differ in 23 amino acids within a 56-amino acid stretch (aa 378–434) at their carboxy terminus.

 Function

 Pyruvate kinase catalyzes the last step within glycolysis, the dephosphorylation of phosphoenolpyruvate to pyruvate, and is responsible for net ATP production within the glycolytic sequence.
 In contrast to mitochondrial respiration, energy regeneration by pyruvate kinase is independent from oxygen supply and allows survival of the organs under hypoxic conditions often found in solid tumors.

 The involvement of this enzyme in a variety of pathways, protein–protein interactions, and nuclear transport suggests its potential to perform multiple nonglycolytic functions with diverse implications, although multidimensional role of this protein is as yet not fully explored.
 However, a functional role in angiogenesis the so-called process of blood vessel formation by interaction and regulation of Jmjd8 has been shown.